kdoore/CS2335-Gitbook/ui-buttons_to_change_Scene.md

 1. Add 2-Buttons to each Scene
 2. Add all scenes to the edit => Build Settings  => Scenes
+3. Add code in StateX.cs file to:
+ A.  Find the Button Component
+ B.  Write a custom method to change scenes/ states
+ C.  Add the custom method to the OnClick event of the Button component in script
+ D.  Run the scene and see if the Button Works

 ###Add Scenes to Project Build Settings